actions-marketplace-validations/JonasAlfredsson_checkout-qemu-buildx/README.md

-# ghac-checkout-buildx
+# checkout-qemu-buildx
-This is part of my "GitHub Actions Common" collection where I collect tasks which I otherwise would repeat in all my workflows.
+This is a collection of tasks which I repeat in basically all my workflows, so I decided to group them all into a single "composite action".

 This will: